|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

 Hunt was captured and became a Prisoner Of War (POW).
 Afterwards, transported to Japan and imprisoned at Ofuna Camp.
-He did not recieve medicla treatment and died in captivity on February 25, 1945, possibly due to an injection by the camp doctor.
+He did not receive medical treatment and died in captivity on February 25, 1945, possibly due to an injection by the camp doctor.
 Afterwards, he was cremated and buried 166 meters to the north in the rear if Ryuhoji Temple (100 yards East of Ofuna POW Camp) with a cross that read "Lt.
 Hunt".

 This aircraft crashed into the hillside of Mount Parker at Tai Tam Hong Kong.
 Postwar, the crash site was located and the remains of the two crew aboard were recovered.
 In 2015, the crash site was rediscoverd in Tai Tam Country Park by Craig Mitchell.
 He founded "Project Avenger" to further investigate the crash site, including Dr Mick Atha, adjunct professor at Chinese University.

 Hunt was officially declared dead on February 25, 1945.
 Postwar, he was buried at Memorial Park Cemetery in Kansas City, MS.

 On January 7, 1950 Gahran and Barrow plus Scobell, Gelnaw and Walton (crew of TBM Avenger 73438) were buried in a group burial at Keokuk National Cemetery at plot D, grave 20.

 George Gerrard diary, January 16, 1945: